modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 ### Appendix 13.1.
 Timeline of main developments in high energy physics.

 According to the documents called *Facts* published in the Nobel Prize web page, we indicate the year each laureate started working on the subject, introduced a new concept or procedure, made a critical discovery, initiated a long-term project or started a pioneering contribution to the development or invention of a practical instrument or an experimental setting.
 In many cases we comment on some physics knowledge based on information contained in documents published in the Nobel Prize web page such as: *Award ceremony speech, Facts, Speed read, Press release.
 Popular information, and Advanced information*.
-All the references are indicated in the MLA style.

 Around **1895** Wilhelm Conrad Röntgen (1845-1923) discovered X-rays when he was experimenting with a Crookes tube.
 This tube consisted of a partially evacuated glass bulb, (filled with rarefied gas) containing two metal electrodes, the cathode and the anode.
 When a high voltage was applied between the electrodes, cathode rays (electrons) were projected in straight lines from the cathode.
 Although the apparatus was screened off, Röntgen noticed that a faint light was registered on a light-sensitive screen.
 This type of radiation, the X-ray, was generated because fast-moving electrons suddenly decelerated during their collision and interaction with the target anode.